Water Tower Place

-Water Tower Place is a large urban, mixed-use development comprising a 758000 sqft shopping mall, hotel, theater, and condominiums in a 74-story skyscraper in Chicago, Illinois, United States.
-The mall is located at 835 North Michigan Avenue, along the Magnificent Mile.
-It is named after the nearby Chicago Water Tower, and is owned by affiliates of Brookfield Property Partners.
-As reported by the Chicago Suntimes, Brookfield Property Partners handed the keys to the project back to their lender, MetLife, owing to numerous retail vacancies following the closing of Macy's and the impact of COVID and increasing crime along the once-Magnificent Mile.
+Water Tower Place is an urban mixed-use development comprising a 758000 sqft shopping mall in a 74-story skyscraper in Chicago, Illinois.
+The mall is located on North Michigan Avenue, along the Magnificent Mile.
+It is named after the nearby historic Chicago Water Tower, which survived the Great Chicago Fire.

+In 2022, Brookfield Property Partners turned the building over to their lender, MetLife Investment Management, due to numerous retail vacancies following the closing of Macy's, the impact of the COVID-19 pandemic, and increasing crime along the Michigan Avenue.